 The French named this technique after Polish bakers, who introduced it to France.
 It was originally used for making pastries, but it’s now used all over the world for bread.

-Poolish preferment is notable for its taste that’s ideal for a nice, buttery flavor.
+Poolish preferment is notable for its taste that’s ideal for a nice, buttery flavour.
 Bakers often use it in baguettes and other bread with crisp crusts and open crumb structures.

 Biga is the Italian version of a preferment.
 It’s similar to Poolish but is often made as a stiff mixture.
 It can consist of up to two parts flour and one part water.
 This makes sure that it’s closer to a bread dough rather than pastry dough.
 Because it is stiffer, slightly more yeast is added (0.5%) to speed up the rise.
 Salt is occasionally added, but it’s a really personal preference.
 It’s commonly used for Italian bread like ciabatta and focaccia

 Pâte Fermentée is the French term for fermented dough, also known as “old dough”.
 It used to be the most popular way to make bread in France.
 These days its use is less prolific, however, one of the most famous bakeries in the world Poilaine still uses it to this day for their Miches.

 This process goes by keeping about the final dough made on one day and then adding it into the next day/s batch.
 This adds a complexity of flavour and leavening to the next baked goods.
 It can either be made from a dough containing commercial baker’s yeast, or sourdough.
 It’s the only preferment that always contains salt.

 The Pate Fermentee can be stored for 8-12 hours at room temperature.
 It can also be kept for a few days in the refrigerator before it loses its leavening ability.

 This style of preferment makes the process convenient for bakers who are making the same bread recipe regularly.
 You can add yeast to the dough, but many bakers don’t bother.
 After several years of repeating the process, the levain becomes packed full of yeasts and lactic bacteria.
 This makes the preferement an extremely powerful and flavoursome levain.